 The deepest purple baby leaf mustard we’ve ever seen!
 Japanese Deep Purple Mustard Seeds make a great component for salad mixes because the intense leaf colour and medium-hot mustard flavour.
 Harvest baby greens in as little as 20-25 days!
 Mustard greens are surprisingly cold hardy and may grow all winter given some protection from really hard frost.
-Try planting Deep Purple mustard seeds in a raised bed in September.
+Try planting this cold hardy mustard in a raised bed in September.
 Add a cloche cover by mid-October, and enjoy the greens throughout the winter.
 Or try some of the seeds as microgreens, grown indoors using artificial light.
 They’re spicy and full of flavour.

 Matures in 40-45 days.
 (Open-pollinated seeds)

 How to Grow Mustard Greens